 Quick-Dry Pants and Shorts

 Did I mention it will rain?
-Because in Florida it definitely will.
-A rain coat will protect your top half, but there is literally nothing on earth worse than the feeling of soaked jeans or heavy shorts clinging to your legs after a downpour.
-Even if you’re headed to Anaheim and your forecast is dry, there are still a few water rides that can cause similar soaking.
+A rain coat will protect your top half, but there is nothing worse than the feeling of soaked jeans or heavy shorts clinging to your legs after a downpour.
+Even if you’re headed to Anaheim and your forecast is dry, there are still a few water rides that can lead to similar drenching.
 Repeat after me: performance material is your friend.
-If you’re like me, you already try to wear athleisure every day of your life, and your Disney vacation is no time to quit.
+I already try to wear athleisure pretty much every day of your life, and a Disney vacation is no time to quit.
 My go-to Disney pair is the Athleta La Viva pant—not only do they dry practically instantly, they have lots super-convenient zipper pockets.

 Even on days when the number on the thermometer doesn’t seem that high, Florida and Southern California sun can get HOT.
 And if you’re there in the summer, forget it.
 You’re guaranteed to scorch.
 We always bring a portable fan (or two) to clip on the stroller to keep our kiddos cool.